Centre for Latin American and Caribbean Studies

 Background

-I joined Newcastle University´s School of Modern Languages as a Lecturer in Latin American Studies in September 2021.
-Before coming to Newcastle, I was a Marie Curie Research Fellow at the University of Essex and a Stipendiary Fellow at the Institute of Latin American Studies in the University of London's School of Advanced Study.
-I have a long academic relationship with Pontificia Universidad Católica del Perú, where I am an Affiliated Lecturer in Anthropology.
+Before joining Newcastle University in 2021, I was a Marie Curie Research Fellow at the University of Essex and a Stipendiary Fellow at the Institute of Latin American Studies in the School of Advanced Study, University of London.
+I have a long engagement with Pontificia Universidad Católica del Perú where I am an Affiliated Lecturer of Anthropology and a member of the Research Group of Visual Anthropology.

-My research concerns the political economy of contemporary art worlds; different epistemologies of art; museum theories, politics and practices; place-making and sensory knowledge with a focus on Latin America, particularly on Peru.
-I am the author of Configuring the New Lima Art Scene: An Anthropological Analysis of Contemporary Art in Latin America (Routledge, 2021) and editor of Arte y Antropología, Estudios, Encuentros y Nuevos Horizontes (PUCP, 2017).
+My research and teaching explore the politics of contemporary art worlds and art practices; material culture, circulation, and museums; indigenous representation and self-representation; cities, migration and rural communities; different knowledge traditions and methodologies with a focus on Latin America, particularly on Peru.
+I am the author of Configuring the New Lima Art Scene: An Anthropological Analysis of Contemporary Art in Latin America (Routledge 2021); and editor of Arte y Antropología: Estudios, Encuentros y Nuevos Horizontes (PUCP, 2017).

-I am currently the SML Decolonising Champion, and a member of NU Centre for Latin American and Caribbean Studies' steering committee and of the SML EDI committee.
-I am also a member of the European Association of Social Anthropology's Anthropology and the Arts Network convening team.
+I am currently the SML Decolonising Champion, SML Acting Director of Impact and Engagement and a member of NU Centre for Latin America and Caribbean Studies’ steering committee and of the SML EDI Committee.
+I am also a member of the European Association of Social Anthropology’s Anthropology and the Arts Network convening team.

 Qualifications